-PNF stretches were originally developed as a form of rehabilitation, and to that effect it is very effective.
+PNF or “stretch and contra-stretch” was originally developed as a form of rehabilitation, and to that effect it is very effective.
 It is also excellent for targeting specific muscle groups, and as well as increasing flexibility, it also improves muscular strength.

 Certain precautions need to be taken while performing PNF stretches as they can put added stress on the targeted muscle group.